 Cooroy Makerspace – where the magic is in the making

-Noosa Library Service is excited to announce that their new makerspace will be officially opened on the 6 April, 2018.
+Noosa Library Service officially launched their Makerspace on the 6 April, 2018.

 So what is a makerspace?